TroelsMortensen/CodeLabs/Tutorials/BlazorWasmJwtAuth/004 Web API.md

 ```

 Here we have specified various settings to be used when generating the JWT.
-* The "Key" is a secret key used when encrypting.
+* The "Key" is a secret key used when signing the token.
 It must be at least 16 characters, and can just be anything random.
 * The Issuer is who generated the JWT
 * The Audience is who the JWT is intended for
 * The Subject...
 I'm not sure

+I'm not entirely sure what the purpose is of Issuer, Audience, Subject.